 - Call to action – if you want your users to perform some action, make sure it’s clear to them.
 Add call-to-action buttons where applicable, such as ‘sign up’, ‘buy now’, ‘get a quote’ etc.

 - Forms – keep them simple and ask for as little information as you need.
-Studies show that from the 5th field onwards, the chance of a user leaving your form increases by 20% with each row.
+Studies show that from the 5th field onward, the chance of a user leaving your form increases by 20% with each row.

 - Business feel – Try to give the designers a look into your business, so that they understand what kind of audience you’re targeting, what product you’re selling, what branding you have in mind etc. Check out our article about creating a design brief, it has some important issues to consider when writing your web design brief.